 In spite of the increasing number of retailers offering branded mobile apps, more shoppers are consulting retailers' websites when researching purchases than are using the same retailers' mobile apps, according to a new study released by Nielsen today.

 At iQmetrix, we've been hard at work building products to help retailers enhance the in-store customer experience.
-Our RQ Retail Management solution streamlines the POS and back-of-house operations, while our XQ Interactive Retail solutions shore up the front-end, consumer interface within the store.
+Our cell phone store POS solution streamlines the POS and back-of-house operations, while our XQ Interactive Retail solutions shore up the front-end, consumer interface within the store.

 5 Checkpoints for Next-Gen Wireless Retail Places